Brumer Islands

 Brumer Islands are an island group of Papua New Guinea.
 The islands are located off the southeast coast of New Guinea, about 10 km from the South Cape.
+The islands belong to Suau Rural LLG, and are not related to Louisiade Archipelago.

-Badila Bedda Bedda Bonarua (2,49 km²), is the westernmost island of the group. it is long and narrow, and extends over 14 km from northeast to southwest.
+Badila Bedda Bedda Bonarua (2,49 km2), is the westernmost island of the group. it is long and narrow, and extends over 14 km from northeast to southwest.
 It is dense with coconut forests and other trees.
 The soil is fertile.
 In the valleys, many fenced fields of the farmers who raise bananas and sugar cane can be seen.
 At its highest point, Mount Bonarua, it reaches 120 m.
 There is a light beacon on the southwest cape of the island.

-Harikoia, the second largest island (1,32 km²) is located east of Badila Bedda Bedda Bonarua, it is higher and reaches 165 m.
+Harikoia, the second largest island (1,32 km2) is located east of Badila Bedda Bedda Bonarua, it is higher and reaches 165 m.

 The other islands of the group, including Ahana rock, are all located southeast of Harikoia.

-The islands belong to Alotau LLG, and are not related to Louisiade archipelago.